Music We Love

 Also, as you walk along the rocks you can see green annemonies all over the place.
 The sea stars were all over the place too, but they tended to stay together in groups.
 It was really neat to see the variety of life on the beach.
 We often saw pelicans, and of course, seagulls all over the place.
 We occasionally saw cranes and some crab.
 Here's a picture with me & the first crab I caught:

 Don't laugh because it's teeny (and dead).
 I was soo excited to spot my first crab of the trip--not to mention my first crab ever!
-There were a few spots where hermit crabs were congregate.
+There were a few spots where hermit crabs were congregated.
 Darwin loved to pick them up out of the water.
 They really tickle when they walk on you!

 Some of the neatest wild life we saw though was a hump back whale!
 And sea lions!
 Unfortunately we didn't get any pictures of the whale, but Darwin did get some video.
 I'd post it, but you don't get to see the whale for very long, and it takes up too much space for the little bit of whale that you actually do get to see.
 The sea lions were pretty cool too.
 I saw the first one when we were crab fishing (which was also the same day we saw the whales-everyone but me saw the one in the morning, and then we saw another one that night).
 Then a few days later we went to this place called Sea Lion Caves which is a pretty touristy kind of place since it is the largest sea cave in the world length wise, but we got to see tons of sea lions.
 Sorry if you can't see them very well, the zoom on our camera only goes so far, but there were a bunch of them for sure!